-Alumni who wish to join the MSIH Alumni Association can visit http://www.Alum.ni, where you will find many of your former classmates already signed up.
-Its easy to do, and if you have a Facebook account, you can transfer all of your information in a snap.
+Alumni who wish to join the MSIH Alumni Association can visit http://www.Alum.ni/signup/MSIH, where you will find many of your former classmates already signed up.
+More than 50% of all graduates are now connected, and Its easy to do!
+If you have a Facebook account, you can transfer all of your information in a snap.

 We also invite alumni to share recent announcements, academic publications, or medical opportunities.
 We publish information on our graduates in the MSIH e-news update and on our website.
 Contact the MSIH office at firstname.lastname@example.org, fill out an update (see link at left), or call 212-305-9587.